-However, where the service provider is associated to a person who does acquire an economic entitlement in relation to the land, the fee for service must be disclosed to the State Revenue Office when disclosing the economic entitlement.
-The person who obtained the economic entitlement will be required to provide evidence showing the service fee is a genuine fee for service and not a profit sharing mechanism otherwise the fee may be taken into account when determining the duty payable on the acquisition of the economic entitlement.
+However, where the service provider is associated to a person who has acquired an economic entitlement in relation to the land, the fee for service must be disclosed to the State Revenue Office when disclosing the economic entitlement.
+The person who obtained the economic entitlement will be required to provide evidence showing the service fee is a genuine fee for service and not a profit-sharing mechanism otherwise the fee may be taken into account when determining the duty payable on the acquisition of the economic entitlement.

 How much do I have to pay?

 Where a development agreement provides a developer with an economic entitlement by reference to a stated percentage and nothing else (e.g. the agreement provides that the developer will obtain a stated percentage of the profits of the project), the interest in the land acquired for the purposes of the provisions is to be determined with reference to that stated percentage.
 This is irrespective of whether or not the developer ultimately receives a profit due to cost blow-outs.

 - does not specify a percentage of the economic entitlement, or

 - include any other entitlement of, or payment payable to, the person or an associated person, or

 - entitle the person to 2 or more different categories of economic entitlements,

 the person is taken to have acquired an interest in the land of 100%.
 This is subject to the Commissioner determining a lesser percentage if they consider it appropriate in the circumstances.